keithfancher/todo-indicator/README.md

 BUT I WANT MORE COMPLEX FUNCTIONALITY!
 --------------------------------------
 You mean you want to change priorities, add "contexts" and "projects," and so on?
-Well, the best way to do that isn't with some silly little indicator -- it's with your trusty text editor!
+Well, the best way to do that isn't with some silly indicator -- it's with your trusty text editor!
 That's the whole beauty of the todo.txt system.

-Simply click the "Edit todo.txt" menu item and your todo list will pop open in your text editor of choice.
-(Or your OS's text editor of choice, at least -- it uses xdg-open.)
-Once you've made your changes and saved the file, you should see your updates automatically reflected in todo_indicator.
+Click "Edit todo.txt" and your todo list will pop open in your text editor of choice.
+(Or your OS's text editor of choice, at least -- it uses `xdg-open`.)
+Once you've made your changes and saved the file, you should see your updates automatically reflected in `todo_indicator.py`.
 (Thanks, inotify!)

-If for some reason the indicator doesn't update properly, try clicking the "Refresh" menu item to hard refresh everything.
+If for some reason the indicator doesn't update properly, try (sternly) clicking "Refresh".

 BUT I HATE MY OS'S TEXT EDITOR OF CHOICE!
 -----------------------------------------
 I'm sorry!
-In that case, pass your favorite editor to todo_indicator on the command line, like so:
+In that case, pass your favorite editor to `todo_indicator.py` on the command line, like so:

     $ ./todo_indicator.py -e gvim ~/todo.txt